Gyeeta Architecture

 - Optional Redundancy in Active Passive modes with one active and one or more passive

-server be installed in each active Network zone to limit inter-zone or
+It is recommended that at least one madhava server be installed in each active Network zone to limit inter-zone or

 inter-region Network egress costs.